 Alexander P. Durtka, Jr., Executive Vice President

-- Council of International Festivals and Traditional Arts - CIOFF®
+- International Council of Organizations of Folklore Festivals and Folk Arts - CIOFF®

 - International Festivals and Events Association